andrewsolutions81/JSexercise/README.md

 # JSexercise
 JavaScript exercises

-from various sources as leetcode , codewars , hackerank and interviews.
+from various sources as leetcode , codewars , hackerrank and interviews.